Mohamed-Magdy-Dewidar/DistributedBankSystem-Qt/README.md

 # DistributedBankSystem-Qt

-A secure, scalable client-server banking platform built with Qt/C++, featuring role-based access control, encrypted communications, and real-time transaction processing.
-This production-ready system demonstrates modern distributed architecture principles through its multi-threaded server design, JSON-based API communications, and Qt-powered cross-platform interfaces.
-With robust features like XOR-encrypted client-server messaging,  and a singleton database pattern, the platform serves as both an educational resource for Qt networking concepts and a foundation for commercial fintech applications.
-The modular design allows easy extension to WebSocket protocols.
+A secure and efficient client-server banking platform built using Qt/C++ with real-time operations, role-based access, and encrypted communication.
 ---

 ## 🚀 Key Features